DSXiangLi/DecryptPrompt/README.md

   - AUTODETECT: Towards a Unified Framework for Automated Weakness Detection in Large Language Models
   - META-REWARDING LANGUAGE MODELS: Self-Improving Alignment with LLM-as-a-Meta-Judge
   - HELPSTEER: Multi-attribute Helpfulness Dataset for STEERLM
+  - Recursive Introspection: Teaching Language Model Agents How to Self-Improve
 - RL探究
   - UNDERSTANDING THE EFFECTS OF RLHF ON LLM GENERALISATION AND DIVERSITY
   - A LONG WAY TO GO: INVESTIGATING LENGTH CORRELATIONS IN RLHF